 - Brakes: Your child probably can’t wait to get going, but you want to make sure they can also stop.
 Brakes should be inspected regularly to ensure every component in the system is working and responsive.
 Pay attention to any noises you hear while braking and get them checked out.

 - Other components: Your child’s car is a complex system with many components, so a thorough general inspection is recommended, but you should especially do so if you experience things like a steering wheel that shakes, squeaking when turning or strange-colored leaking fluid.
-All of these are signs that something is wrong with your vehicle, and addressing them can prevent future problems from occuring down the road (no pun intended).
+All of these are signs that something is wrong with your vehicle, and addressing them can prevent future problems from occurring down the road (no pun intended).
 Furthermore, you want to make sure there are no items that need to be replaced, such as your car's air filter.

 What Every College-Bound Child Should Keep in Their Car